 We will see later that this Newton's equation will play an absolutely central role on the behavior of the cosmological lattice.
-It is quite complicated, in particular by the presence of the density $\vec{\lambda}$ of flexion charge, of terms related to the diffusion of intrinsic point defects and especially of the new term of force depending directly on the volume density of internal deformation energy U^{def} , which is directly related to the energy of distortion due to the topological singularities contained in the lattice, and which will be called thereafter to play a fundamental role in the analogies with Gravitation and with Quantum Physics.
+It is quite complicated, in particular by the presence of the density $\vec{\lambda}$ of flexion charge, of terms related to the diffusion of intrinsic point defects and especially of the new term of force depending directly on the volume density of internal distorsion energy U^{dist} , which is directly related to the energy of distortion, namely the quadratic terms of the deformation energy $U^{déf}$, due to the topological singularities contained in the lattice, and which will be called thereafter to play a fundamental role in the analogies with Gravitation and with Quantum Physics.

-The fact of introducing a rotational energy with terms in $\vec{\omega}^{\ell}$ and $\vec{\omega}^{an}$ into the expression of the internal energy of the cosmological lattice, as well as the fact of developing its internal energy per unit of volume and not per site of lattice, are not not at all elementary to understand, and really make this lattice a perfectly imaginary lattice of which there is absolutely no equivalent among the usual solids.
+The fact of introducing a rotational energy with terms in $\vec{\omega}^{el}$ and $\vec{\omega}^{an}$ into the expression of the internal energy of the cosmological lattice, as well as the fact of developing its internal energy per unit of volume and not per site of lattice, are not not at all elementary to understand, and really make this lattice a perfectly imaginary lattice of which there is absolutely no equivalent among the usual solids.